Travelling and re-entering the UK

 After a course studied as a Visitor

 You will need to make a new application for Visitor permission before you travel to the UK, unless you are a non-visa national, in which case you can request permission as a Visitor again on arrival.
-If you are a non-visa national and request Visitor permission at the port of entry to the UK, it would be a good idea to carry evidence in your hand luggage to show your intentions in the UK, for example, proof that you have sufficient funds to stay in the UK, evidence of where you will be staying, your itinerary in the UK and your return travel tickets to your home country.
+Please note you will require valid Electronic Travel Authorisation (ETA) before travelling.
+It would be a good idea to carry evidence in your hand luggage to show your intentions in the UK, for example, proof that you have sufficient funds to stay in the UK, evidence of where you will be staying, your itinerary in the UK and your return travel tickets to your home country.

 If you are intending to enter as a Visitor, you must satisfy the requirement of ‘a genuine intention to visit’.
 Visitors must not live in the UK through extended periods of frequent or successive visits.
 This is particularly relevant, as you will have just spent a period in the UK studying.